denog/denog.github.io/de/meetings/denog18/cfp.md

-To appeal to a wide international audience, we ask you to keep the spoken language of your presentation to English and also submit your slides in English.
-If you do not feel comfortable or able to present in English, please reach out to the program committee.
+To appeal to a wide international audience, we ask you to keep the spoken language of your presentation to English and also submit your slides in English, if that is possible for you.
+If the talk would benefit from being held in other languages (usually german), please reach out to the program committee.

 If a workshop’s audience permits switching to any other language it is at the presenter’s discretion to choose English or German.